CeeThinwa/BTS-Continuous-Learning/book/pandas_python.md

 current_dataframes = {**original_dataframes, **transformed_dataframes}
 ```

-:::{admonition}
+:::{admonition} Warning:
 :class: warning
-Be VERY CAREFUL with the order; the transformed dictionary is put second, so that the update is reflected; if this is not done, the changes will be overwritten.
+Be VERY CAREFUL with the order; the transformed dictionary is put second, so
+that the update is reflected; if this is not done, the changes will be overwritten.
 :::

 🔎 The `blank_row_remover` is really useful in deleting blank rows in each dataframe; `thresh=3` means that blank rows and rows that have 2 filled values or less will be deleted.